winglang/wing/CONTRIBUTING.md

 The Wing repository is structured as a monorepo, which means that it contains multiple packages.
 Packages that are primarily meant to be run by users are in the `apps` directory, while packages that are primarily meant to be consumed as libraries are in the `libs` directory.
+Some packages are written in Rust, while others are written in TypeScript.
 Each has a README explaining what it does and how to use it.
 (If you see one missing, please open an issue and let us know!)

 The Wing monorepo uses [Nx] to run commands across all code packages in the `libs` and `apps` folders.